Habsburg Spain: Philip IV

 In 1621, Philip III died and his son succeeded as Philip IV.
 The militarists now were firmly in charge.
 The following year, Zúñiga was replaced by Gaspar de Guzmán, Count-Duke of Olivares, an able man who believed that the center of all Spain's woes lay in Holland.
 After certain initial setbacks, the Bohemians were defeated at White Mountain in 1621, and again at Stadtlohn in 1623.
-The war with the Netherlands was renewed in 1621 with Spinola taking the fortress of Breda in 1625.
-The intervention of the Danish king Christian IV in the war worried some (Christian was one of Europe's few monarchs who had no worries over his finances) but the victory of the Imperial general Albert of Wallenstein over the Danes at Dessau Bridge and again at Lutter, both in 1626, eliminated the threat.
+The war with the Netherlands was renewed with Spinola taking the fortress of Breda in 1625.
+The intervention of the Danish king Christian IV in the war worried some, because Christian was one of Europe's few monarchs who had no worries over his finances.
+However, the victory of the Imperial general Albert of Wallenstein over the Danes at Dessau Bridge and again at Lutter, both in 1626, eliminated the threat.
 There was hope in Madrid that the Netherlands might finally be reincorporated into the empire, and after the defeat of Denmark the Protestants in Germany seemed subdued.
-France was once again involved in her own instabilities (the famous Siege of La Rochelle began in 1627), and Spain's eminence seemed irrefutable.
+France was once again involved in her own instabilities and the famous Siege of La Rochelle began in 1627.
+Spain's eminence seemed irrefutable.
 The Count-Duke Olivares stridently affirmed "God is Spanish and fights for our nation these days."

-Olivares was a man out of time; he realized that Spain needed to reform, and to reform it needed peace.
+Olivares was a man out of his time.
+He realized that Spain needed to reform and to reform it needed peace.
 The destruction of the United Provinces of the Netherlands was necessary.
 Dutch colonial policy tried to undermine Spanish and Portuguese hegemony.
 Spinola and the Spanish army were focused on the Netherlands, and the war seemed to be going in Spain's favor.

 In 1627, the Castilian economy collapsed.
 The Spanish had been debasing their currency to pay for the war and prices exploded in Spain just as they had in previous years in Austria.
 Until 1631, parts of Castile operated on a barter economy as a result of the currency crisis, and the government was unable to collect any meaningful taxes from the peasantry, depending instead on its colonies (via the Spanish treasure fleet).
 The Spanish armies in Germany resorted to "paying themselves" on the land.
-Olivares, who had backed certain tax measures in Spain pending the completion of the war, was further blamed for a fruitless war in Italy, the War of the Mantuan Succession.
+Olivares, who had backed certain tax measures in Spain pending the completion of the war, was further blamed for the fruitless War of the Mantuan Succession in Italy.
 The Dutch, who during the Twelve Years' Truce had made their navy a priority, proceeded to plunder Spanish and (especially) Portuguese maritime trade, on which Spain was wholly dependent after the economic collapse.
 Spanish victories in Germany and Italy were not enough to matter, and their navy began suffering losses.